Skip to main content

 2. Manually by users in the DNC List page

-“Please don’t call me again” or similar requests.
+“Please don’t call me again” (and similar requests).

-When this is detected (based on the campaign settings):
+When this is detected (based on campaign/agent settings):

 • The entry shows: